adamLovettApps/JamOut/README.md

 ## Frontend Overview

-JamOut does the vast majority of its application logic on the backend, but display login on the frontend is managed using several technologies.
+JamOut does the vast majority of its application logic on the backend, but display/interaction logic on the frontend is managed using several technologies.

 ### Frontend Technologies Used